Skip to content

 Note: Granular access control can be given to roles (such as restricting access to a particular collection of objects) using custom rules.

-Integrate External Updates to Objects:
+Integrating External Updates to Objects:

 The registered object definition can be exported from the platform, modified externally, and re-synced using Corridor commands.
 The platform automatically tracks and records all external changes for clarity and consistency.